codehsbooks/apjava/Data-Structures/hashmaps.md

 ##### Iterating Over a Hashmap:

-Now, lets say we want to print out every grade in our gradebook.
+Now, lets say we want to print out every grade in our grade book.
 In order to do this, we would have to iterate over our ***Hashmap***.
 Here is an example of what that would look like:

 ```Java
 System.out.println("Class Grades: ");